maire-digital/NC-News-BE/README.md

 ### Setup

 CLI:
-* Clone this repository locally
+Clone this repository locally
 >git clone
-* Install dependencies with NPM
+Install dependencies with NPM
 >npm i
-* Install dev dependencies
+Install dev dependencies
 >npm i -D jest
 >npm i -D supertest
 >npm i--save-dev jest-sorted
 >npm i--dave-dev jest-extended

 Create two .env files in the root directory of the project to connect to the relevant database:
-* .env.test should contain
+.env.test should contain
 >PGDATABASE=nc_news_test
-* .env.development should contain
+.env.development should contain
 >PGDATABASE=nc_news

 CLI:
-* Create the database
+Create the database
 >npm run setup-dbs
-* Seed the database
+Seed the database
 >npm run seed

 Testing:
-* Run all tests
+Run all tests
 >npm t
-* Ignore utils tests
+Ignore utils tests
 >npm app.test.js

 Running the server locally:
 >npm start

 Once the app is running, it will open a local port (9090).
-Make requests to the server using an application like Insomnia and the available enpoints.
+Make requests to the server using an application like Insomnia and the available endpoints.

-*** Thank you for looking through this repository!
-Check out the frontend to see the whole application in action. ***
+***Thank you for looking through this repository!
+Check out the frontend to see the whole application in action.***

-I'm always happy to connect with new people and oportunities! 👋🏽 👩🏽‍💻 Find me here on *[GitHub](https://github.com/maire-digital "let's connect!")*, or on *[LinkedIn](https://www.linkedin.com/in/maire-dev/ "let's connect!")*
+👩🏽‍💻 ***I'm always happy to connect with new people and opportunities!***
+👋🏽 Find me here on *[GitHub](https://github.com/maire-digital "let's connect!")*, or on *[LinkedIn](https://www.linkedin.com/in/maire-dev/ "let's connect!")*